Our #1 Pick

 | CurioRank | |||||

 | Verdict | UCS-scale AT-AT walker.
-The Empire Strikes Back showpiece. | Mandalorian fans' answer to UCS scale. | The 2026 flagship Star Wars release - biggest Star Wars set ever made.
-Replaces the smaller Trench Diorama with the UCS-tier showpiece. | The benchmark adult LEGO Star Wars set.
-7,541 pieces, 33 inches. | 21 minifigs of iconic Star Wars characters. |
+The Empire Strikes Back showpiece. | Mandalorian fans' answer to UCS scale. | The benchmark adult LEGO Star Wars set.
+7,541 pieces, 33 inches. | 21 minifigs of iconic Star Wars characters. | The 2026 flagship Star Wars release - biggest Star Wars set ever made.
+Replaces the smaller Trench Diorama with the UCS-tier showpiece. |

-| Price | ~$799Buy on Amazon | ~$599Buy on Amazon | ~$59Buy on Amazon | ~$849Buy on Amazon | ~$349Buy on Amazon |
+| Price | ~$1,739Buy on Amazon | ~$816.95Buy on Amazon | ~$824.66Buy on Amazon | ~$575Buy on Amazon | ~$999.99Buy on Amazon |

-| Buyer sentiment | - | Build Quality Value for money Assembly Building Experience Buyers praise build quality, value for money, assembly and building experience.
-Mixed feedback on missing parts.
-Based on 151 user mentions | Build Quality Buyers praise build quality.
-Mixed feedback on value for money.
-Based on 18 user mentions | Build Quality Fun To Build Detail Appearance Sturdiness Buyers praise build quality, fun to build, detail and appearance.
-Mixed feedback on value for money and size.
+| Buyer sentiment | - | Build quality Value for money Assembly Building experience Buyers praise build quality, value for money, assembly and building experience.
+Based on 151 user mentions | Build quality Value for money Size Fun to build Sturdiness Buyers praise build quality, value for money, size and fun to build.
 Some flag sturdiness.
-Based on 490 user mentions | Build Quality Assembly Detail Appearance Buyers praise build quality, assembly, detail and appearance.
-Mixed feedback on value for money and condition.
-Based on 162 user mentions |
+Based on 490 user mentions | Build quality Value for money Assembly Condition Buyers praise build quality, value for money, assembly and condition.
+Based on 166 user mentions | Build quality Value for money Buyers praise build quality and value for money.
+Based on 21 user mentions |

 | Pros |